brianhcruz/brianhcruz.github.io/lab6/README.md

 # Results

 One new geojson file will be created: a geographic feature that has data on county population and poverty levels from the ACS5 2005 - 2009 and 2015 - 2019 study periods and a variable showing how they have changed over time.
 This file will be located in the bin folder.
-Additionally, two bivariate maps
+Additionally, two bivariate maps showing poverty levels and counts of power production sites are located in the Maps folder.

 What **outputs** will you be creating and how are they directly connected to the class?
 Explain your bin folder.d